alvinwan/UniExpect/README.md

 See below for how to get started.

-##Installation
+## Installation

-At some point, UniExpect will be installable via pypi:
+UniExpect is now installable via pypi:

 ```
 pip install uniexpect
 ```

-##How to Use
+## How to Use

 The standard expect syntax matches that of Python doctests.
 By default, the test input prefix is `>>>`.
 In other words, tests following the following